I work to bring harmony and balance to my community and the world. I believe we must evolve rapidly to help all sentient beings survive and thrive.

 A friendly gathering that begins with a reading of Classical Chinese poetry and continues with a reading of a number of different translations of a single chapter of Laozi’s Daodejing.
 A section from the Liezi or the...

 We explore well-known Daoist qigong sets and also more obscure sets.
 Sometimes the class focuses on relaxation exercises, sometimes on movements best known for being antidotes to anxiety and stress.

 Principles and fundamentals of authentic Chen Tai Chi in the Chen Fa Ke/Chen Quanzhong lineage, with an attendant emphasis on softness, on the vertical circle for true silk reeling, and on profound relaxation.

 Subscribe to my Newsletter

 Monk Yun Rou’s Soft Cloud News presents the world through Daoist eyes.
-In 2500 words or so, you will find insights into politics, living a balanced and harmonious life, tai chi and other traditional Chinese martial arts, and breaking news about our vanishing natural world.
+Did you know that in China Daoist masters were either rulers or whispered in the ears of those who ruled?
+Did you know that Daoism was the first environmentalism?
+In about 5000 words you will find insights into politics, living a balanced and harmonious life, tai chi and other traditional Chinese martial arts, and breaking news about our vanishing natural world.
 The links alone are a treasure, and all for a low $12 monthly PayPal fee.
 Subscribe and enjoy!